renemonroy/use-routed/README.md

 }
 ```

-### Example

-The example is a simple Gists Previewer that shows the public gists from a given user with History api.
-Run `yarn start` at **example** folder.

 ### `useRouted`

 Pass the available routes and the hook will return a component based on the window location.